Dasharo/docs/docs/variants/msi_z690/cpu-hcl.md

 [Dasharo documentation repository](https://github.com/Dasharo/docs) or by using [Dasharo issues repository](https://github.com/Dasharo/dasharo-issues/issues).

+If you already have reported your results and you change some hardware configuration we would appreciate an additional HCL report.

 ## HCL list

 CPU Hardware Compatibility List presents the CPUs tested and verified